 Who Can Submit a Certificate Application

-OSG may accept certificate applications from Trusted Agents and other authorized individuals.
-For certificates that include a domain name, the Domain Name Registrar record maintained by the domain registrar presumptively indicates who has authority over the domain.
+OSG may accept certificate applications from Trusted Agents and other authorized organizations and individuals.
 OSG may not provide certificates to an entity that is on a government denied list maintained by the United States or that is located in a country with which the laws of the United States prohibit doing business.

 Enrollment Process and Responsibilities